Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Preliminary

 \subsection{Memorization Score}

-Deep neural networks are known to ``memory" their training data.
-In particular, Feldman et al. \cite{feldman2020does} show that instance-level memory is both common and essential under long-tailed data distributions.
-In such settings, retaining specific labels plays a crucial role in achieving near-optimal generalization.
-This perspective underpins the use of memorization scores below as a proxy to quantify the degree to which individual samples are preserved in the model's memory. \begin{assumption}[Memorization Score\cite{feldman2020does}] The memorization score for an example $i\in \mathcal{D}$ with respect to a training dataset $\mathcal{D}$ and algorithm $\mathcal{A}$ is defined as:
+Deep neural networks inherently memorize their training data.
+Feldman et al. \cite{feldman2020does} show that such instance-level memorization is essential for generalization under long-tailed distributions.
+This perspective underpins the use of memorization scores below as a proxy to quantify the degree to which individual samples are preserved in the model's memory. \begin{assumption}[Memorization Score\cite{feldman2020does}]